Aperuit illis: Content

-Response
+Responses

 The United States Conference of Catholic Bishops issued a statement saying that they welcomed the motu proprio, "The Holy Father reminds us that the Word of God is ‘performative’ and that Christians should linger over and study the Word of God as revealed in Sacred Scripture."

 The Irish Catholic Bishops' Conference pointed out that "Word of God Sunday" is not a new feast day, but "a day to be devoted to the celebration, study, and spreading of the Word of God."
 The bishops noted that "[t]he reform of the lectionary has led to much more scripture being proclaimed during our liturgical gatherings and a greater awareness of the role of the Word of God in the life of faith."
 The Irish Association of Catholic Priests had made available a downloadable pamphlet first produced in a parish about 20 years ago by Pádraig McCarthy to encourage people to read Scripture.
 McCarthy updated the leaflet with some introductory notes, and a list of the Sunday readings for the current year.

 The Pope’s motu proprio coincides with the Bishops of England and Wales announcement of a "Year of the Word — The God who Speaks" to commence on the First Sunday of Advent 2019.
 The bishops noted that the proclamation was issued on the Feast of St. Jerome, known for his translation of scripture and his commentaries on the Gospels.

 Holy Cross Father Adam Booth compared the decision by Pope Francis to establish "Word of God Sunday" to Pope John Paul II’s institution of the Luminous Mysteries in 2002.